International Dissertation Research Grants

 • b) Project Description: a description (no more than 3 pages) of the research project and how support for on-site research is critical for the completion of the dissertation

-• c) Budget: a description of the research expenses and project timeline
+• c) Budget and Timeline: a description of the research expenses with itemized costs and project timeline

 • Current CV